 He glanced behind him, saw Spock coming across the dining room, maitre d' in tow, no menu but carrying a chair.

-Spock sat, waited till the maitre d' had left to say, "I feared I had missed you."
+A chair Spock sat on once the maître d' had placed it at their table.
+He waited till the maitre d' had left to say, "I feared I had missed you."

 "I don't recall telling you I was coming here, Spock."
 He smiled tightly at his friend, then looked over at Chris, who was watching them both as if they were a fascinating biology experiment.